image bio

 When it comes to taking a folic acid supplement or increasing dietary folate intake, it's important to know just how much you should take.

-Most health professionals recommend a daily intake of 400 micrograms of folate one to three months before conception and 600 micrograms of folate for the duration of pregnancy.
-[11] While it’s theoretically possible to consume this much from food, absorption of food folates is variable and not guaranteed (particularly since a significant amount of folate supplementation in food takes the less-efficient form of folic acid).
-To ensure you get the folate you need, it’s recommended that all women planning a pregnancy take supplemental folate.
-Taking a prenatal vitamin with MTHF folate as soon as you even consider trying to conceive (or just as soon as you find out you’re pregnant) can provide this nutritional safety net.
+Most health professionals recommend a daily intake of 400 micrograms of folate one to three months before conception and 600 micrograms of folate for the duration of pregnancy.11 While it’s theoretically possible to consume this much from folate-rich foods, absorption of dietary folate is variable and not guaranteed (particularly since a significant amount of folate supplementation in food takes the less-efficient form of folic acid).
+Ask yourself, “Am I getting enough folate?”
+To ensure you reach the folate levels you need, it’s recommended that all women planning a pregnancy take a dietary supplement containing folate.
+Taking a prenatal vitamin with MTHF folate as soon as you even consider trying to conceive (or just as soon as you find out you’re pregnant) can provide this nutritional safety net, supporting pregnancy health and potentially preventing pregnancy complications.

 Support Your Nutrition With Natalist

-We know these details and decisions feel stressful and high stakes, and they are: this is your baby’s development, and it’s normal to want to cover all your bases and do everything you can.
+We know these details and decisions feel stressful and high stakes, and that’s because they are.
+This is your baby’s development, and it’s normal to want to cover all your bases and do everything you can to support a healthy pregnancy.
 It’s a way of feeling more in control in an unpredictable, sometimes-scary time in your life.
 From a prenatal supplement to a folic acid supplement, there are many benefits to keeping up with your vitamins and minerals during preconception, pregnancy, and postpartum.

 References: